Loading...

 Intent Fulfillment Sentiment

 Besides the foundational KPIs, you could create and configure different analysis charts to track metrics specific to your app and business.
-In the next sections, you will see some charts — explained using our airline agent.
+In the next sections, you will see some charts — explained using our airline agent example.

 2. Intent Volume & Distribution